guillaume-chevalier/scikit-learn-digit-recognition/README.md

 # Digit Recognition with a scikit-learn's Bernoulli RBM and a Logistic Classifier.

-## INSTALL INSTRUCTIONS:
+## INSTALL REQUIREMENTS:

-Install requirements in this order if hesitating:
-- Enthought Canopy
+1. Enthought Canopy
-- scikit-learn
+2. scikit-learn
-- iPython
+3. iPython
-- openCV
+4. openCV
 The individual instructions are found in the "REQUIREMENTS" folder.

 ## DESCRIPTION: